ositaka/design-code-tips-v2/src/pages/code/2021-04-20-woocommerce-check-if-products-on-cart-has-a-specific-tag.md

 ## Check if products on cart have a specific tag: `#bottle-wine`

-I've been looking for a way of removing specific products if they can't be shipped to the customer country.
+I have been looking for a way of removing specific products if they can't be shipped to the customer country.

-Initially, I've came up with a long code with AJAX calls, but that solution was far from perfect.
-After a few months, I had to add a few more products like those one and I had to sharp the code I had before.
-After looking for new solutions, I've came up with the following one bellow.
+Initially, I have come up with a long code with AJAX calls, but that solution was far from perfect.
+After a few months, I had to add a few more products like those ones and I had to sharpen the code I had before.
+After looking for new solutions, I have come up with the following one below.

-As you can see, I've mixed two different sources and finally got it working right.
+As you can see, I have mixed two different sources and finally got it working right.

 ```php
 /**